nathaishik/igem-2024-website/README.md

 2. Now, move to that branch using ```git checkout USERNAME```.
 4. Write and edit the code.
-5. Run ```python manage.py test``` inside ```wiki``` directory to test your code.
+5. Run ```python manage.py test``` to test your code.
 If you feel the need to introduce any new test for the feature that you've developed, write the test in the appropriate test file.
 Make sure that your code passes all tests.
 6. After you are done, run ```git add .``` to add any new files that you might have created.
 You can skip this step if you haven't added anything new.
 7. Run ```git commit -am "COMMIT MESSAGE"``` where COMMIT MESSAGE should mention what you modified.
 8. Now this step is a bit of a trick.
 By default, you won't be able to push from this branch directly.
 But run ```git push```.
 You should see an error message and that message contains the correct command to use to push to the online repository.
 Copy, paste and run that command to push your changes.